blackberry/Boost/README.md

 ### Build Instructions

-1. Open a Linux command prompt.
+1. Open a command prompt.
-2. Source bbndk-env.sh from the root of NDK install.
+2. Execute bbndk-env.bat or bbndk-env.sh from root of NDK install.
-3. Navigate to local boost repo and go into the rim-build directory.
+3. Navigate to local boost repo.
-4. Run the build script: "build.sh install".
-This will generate and install release and debug libraries for ARM and X86 in the rim-build/boost-stage directory.
+4. Change to the rim-build directory.
+Run the build.sh script using this command:

+        ./build.sh install

+    This will invoke the bjam executable to build the libraries in subdirectories of bin.v2 as well as copy them to a staging directory (under rim-build/boost-stage).

+    All the libraries are compiled, not just the ported ones.
+The Boost.Python library can be enabled by setting the `PYTHON_SRC_DIR` variable in build.sh to the Python source location.

+    Use `./build.sh clean` to clean the build.

+### Test Instructions

+1. Change to the rim-test directory.
+2. Run the build-tests.sh script which will invoke bjam on each test directory read from the test.list file.
+You can choose to skip some tests by commenting them out with a "#".
+The build script will build and attempt to run the tests.
+The test failures can be ignored since they aren't being run on a BB 10 device.
+3. The test binaries can either be copied over to a device in development mode (using scp) or the top-level boost directory can be NFS-mounted on the device.
+It will be easier to recompile and rerun tests with the latter setup but some of the filesystem tests may fail due to issues with NFS.
+NFS setup instructions are below.
+4. To run the tests, go to /accounts/devuser/boost and run the run-tests.sh script:

+        ./run-tests.sh 2> run.err > run.out &

+    The tail command to observe the progress of the tests, e.g. `tail -f run.out`.

+### NFS setup for Ubuntu Linux and PlayBook over USB (optional)

+1. On your Linux machine, obtain the packages to install the NFS server:

+        sudo apt-get install nfs-kernel-server nfs-common portmap

+2. Edit the NFS exports file as follows:

+        sudo vi /etc/exports

+3. Add the following line:

+        <Path to boost repo> 169.254.0.1(rw,all_squash,async,insecure,no_subtree_check,anonuid=<UID>,anongid=<GID>)

+4. Make the NFS server reread the configuration:

+        sudo service nfs-kernel-server reload

+5. On the PlayBook, issue the following command to mount the NFS-exported directory:

+        fs-nfs3 169.254.0.2:<Path to boost repo on server> /accounts/devuser/boost

+### Known issues with tests

+Some of the filesystem tests may fail when run from an NFS mount.

+Failures for Boost.Date_Time:

+    bin.v2/libs/date_time/test/teststreams.test/qcc/debug/architecture-arm/target-os-qnxnto/threading-multi/teststreams

+Failures for Boost.Regex:

+    bin.v2/libs/regex/test/regex_regress_recursive.test/qcc/debug/architecture-arm/target-os-qnxnto/threading-multi/regex_regress_recursive
+    bin.v2/libs/regex/test/regex_regress_threaded.test/qcc/debug/architecture-arm/target-os-qnxnto/threading-multi/regex_regress_threaded
+    bin.v2/libs/regex/test/regex_regress.test/qcc/debug/architecture-arm/target-os-qnxnto/threading-multi/regex_regress

 ### Notes

-- Boost libraries that are required for your application need to be included in your BAR file.
-Any Boost libraries that may be found on the device will be using Dinkumware C++ libraries and are not compatible with GNU C++ libraries.

-- The following libraries compile and the tests pass (with a few exceptions noted below) on ARM and X86: date_time filesystem program_options random regex system thread

-- Building from Linux works.
-Windows and Mac not tested.
+- Building from Linux and Windows works.
+Mac not tested.

-### Known compilation and test failures for ported libraries:

-- boost/libs/thread/test/test_thread_return_local.cpp fails to compile but the same error happens on Linux (gcc-4.6.1)
-- boost/bin.v2/libs/optional/test/optional_test_ref.test fails with the same error as on Linux
-- boost/bin.v2/libs/program_options/test/qcc/debug/link-static/target-os-qnxnto/test_convert fails with the same output as on Linux
-- boost/bin.v2/libs/ptr_container/test/serialization.test/qcc/debug/target-os-qnxnto/serialization fails with the same output as on Linux

 ### TODO

-- Fix compilation and test errors for other libraries.
+- Port other headers and libraries